peercoin/FindstakeJS/golang/endpointDiscordPush/README.md

-* fill in the correct configuration in configs go build gowebserver.go or docker build --tag gowebserver .
+* fill in the correct configuration in configs go build gowebserver.go or docker build --tag local:gowebserver .

 ## How to run:
 check the settings in appsettings.json
 ./gowebserver
 or
-docker run -d -p 9009:9009 gowebserver
+docker run -d --name my_go_webserver -p 9009:9009 local:gowebserver

 ## endpoints: